 This is also where hiring a commercial cleaner comes in.
 Redesigning your office to support a smaller number of employees is the first step in fighting the Coronavirus pandemic, but it does not stop there.

-Cleanliness and high-level disinfection cleaning are the key factors to fight the deadly virus that may be harbouring from the surfaces.
+Cleanliness and high-level disinfection cleaning are the key factors to fight the deadly virus that may be harbouring on the surfaces.

 our office space needs to follow a routine cleaning schedule to ensure the health and safety of your employees and the other people who come and go to your workplace.